LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    extending it with ``N`` arguments.
 The value of ``N`` must be a positive integer.
 ``::``
-   Argument that is context-aware but that will not be used as a goal or a closure.
+   Argument that is context-aware but that will not be called as a goal or a closure.
+It can contain, however, sub-terms that will be called as goals or closures.
 ``^``
    Goal that may be existentially quantified (``Vars^Goal``).
 ``*``